-If you have a personal injury case in Wisconsin it is only natural to speculate on how much money you might get out of it.
-Looking at average settlement and verdict data can be very misleading because each individual case is unique.
+If you have a personal injury case in Wisconsin, it is natural to speculate on how much money you might get out of it.
+However, looking at average settlement and verdict data can be very misleading because each individual case is unique.
 The best way to get an idea of what type of payout you can possibly expect in your case is to look at compensation awarded in prior cases with similar facts.

-Below are summaries of verdicts and reported settlements in recent personal injury cases from Wisconsin.
-There is no guarantee that you will get a comparable payout from your case, but these verdicts and settlements will give you an idea of what to possibly expect.
+Below are summaries of verdicts and reported settlements in recent personal injury cases in Wisconsin.
+While there is no guarantee that you will get a comparable payout from your case, these verdicts and settlements will give you a better idea, within a range, of what is likely and possible.

 Wisconsin Personal Injury Verdicts and Settlements